How to Become a Postpartum Nurse

 • Admission Requirements: High school diploma or GED certificate, math and science courses

-• Program Curriculum: Practical nursing skills, the healthcare system, hygiene, communications, legal and ethical aspects of nursing
+• Program Curriculum: Practical nursing skills, hygiene, communications, legal and ethical aspects of nursing; coursework also includes nursing fundamentals, maternal-child health, and mental health

 • Time to Complete: Two years